meatnordrink/notebook/ads/ads.md

       - Negative: "Don't let seasonal depression prevent you from making the most of winter.
       - Hybrid: Negative copy, positive image (winter fun in NY.)
       - See if I can target rural vs city; adjust images appropriately.
 (Looks like I can; perhaps, for first campaign, try targeting city; then try rural.)

+  * Performing quite badly.
+Turned off all but two okay-performing ads; cloned an ad-group for US-New York City, seeing if just running them as fall ads helps. **check** Depending on the results of that, try just northern US.
+  * **Do** Try winter-prep squirrel ad.
+(Target at northern US.)

 * *Anxiety*
   * Started Oct 28.